 Knee injuries are common – not just among professional athletes, but also for the weekend warrior.
-Sometimes, even with preventative measures, you still end up getting injured while you are playing sports.
+Even with preventative measures, you can still end up getting injured while you are playing sports.

-To learn more about knee injuries, we turned to Jay Lieberman, MD, professor and chair of the Department of Orthopaedic Surgery at Keck Medicine of USC.
+To learn more about knee injuries, we turned to Jay Lieberman, MD, professor and chair of the Department of Orthopaedic Surgery at the Keck School of Medicine of USC.
+Dr. Lieberman is a hip and knee joint replacement expert at USC Orthopedic Surgery at Keck Medicine of USC.

 What is cartilage and what purpose does it serve?